jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 lead to significant financial loss for the consumer and reputational impact to the financial services organization.

-*Image Description: A screenshot showing a sample of stolen bank account logins being sold in underground marketplaces.
-The image shows a dark web marketplace with various listings of compromised bank accounts.*
+![Sample of stolen bank account logins being sold in underground marketplaces]

 Security leaders are responsible for implementing safeguards to ensure customer safety.
 Some of the key recommendations and mitigations are:

-*   **Consumer Security Education:** Inform customers about the dangers associated with phishing and malware threats including education on recognizing phishing attempts and safe online practices.
+- **Consumer Security Education**: Inform customers about the dangers associated with phishing and malware threats including education on recognizing phishing attempts and safe online practices.

-*   **Implementing Security Controls:** Implement robust security measures to safeguard customer accounts such as encryption, multi-factor authentication (MFA), human identification, penetration testing for consumer facing apps, and intrusion detection systems.
+- **Implementing Security Controls**: Implement robust security measures to safeguard customer accounts such as encryption, multi-factor authentication (MFA), human identification, penetration testing for consumer facing apps, and intrusion detection systems.

-*   **Customer Support and Incident Response:** Provide a support mechanism to customers when a security incident occurs including assisting customers in changing passwords, securing compromised accounts, and providing guidance on reinforcing their personal security practices.
+- **Customer Support and Incident Response**: Provide a support mechanism to customers when a security incident occurs including assisting customers in changing passwords, securing compromised accounts, and providing guidance on reinforcing their personal security practices.

-# Emerging and Prominent Trends
+## Emerging and Prominent Trends

 ## Artificial Intelligence and Generative AI

-**The Threat**
+The Threat
 Generative AI and Large Language Models (LLMs) have taken the world by storm.
 While AI isn’t new, the advances made in Generative AI and LLMs are setting new benchmarks for what’s possible for financial services